giu7/IC-GP7-Token/README.md

 # GP7 Token

-This project is an education example of a simple Token (called GP7) realized on IC Blockchain.
+This project is an education example of a simple Token (called GP7) realized on IC Blockchain and UI inspired by classic version of [Curve Finance](https://classic.curve.fi/).

 To deploy locally ensure you installed dfx cli, then run
 ```